pboehm/django-data-migration/README.md

 structure.
 Dependencies between these migrations will be resolved automatically.
 Give it a try!

+## Requirements

+This extension is tested automatically against:

+* Django 1.5
+* Django 1.6

+on Python 2.7, 3.2 and 3.3.

 ## Status of project

 This app got extracted out of a production system and it requires some work in